Bountiful Utah Temple

-The Bountiful Utah Temple is the 47th operating temple of the Church of Jesus Christ of Latter-day Saints.

-The Bountiful Temple is the eighth temple constructed in the state of Utah.
+The Bountiful Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints located in Bountiful, Utah.
+The intent to build the temple was announced by church's First Presidency on May 28, 1988.
+It is the church's 47th operating temple, the first in Davis County, and the eighth in the state of Utah.

+The temple has a single attached central spire with an angel Moroni statue and is 104000 sqft.
+Designed by architect Allen Ereckson, the structure uses a modern design.
+A groundbreaking ceremony, to signify beginning of construction, was held on May 2, 1992, with church president Ezra Taft Benson presiding.

 History

-The history of the temple site began back in 1897, when John Haven Barlow Sr. purchased 40 acre of land from the United States government.
+The temple's history began in 1897, when John Haven Barlow Sr. purchased 40 acre of land from the United States government.
 Because of lack of water and the steep terrain, little could be done with the land.
-In 1947 some of the land was cleared and four hundred apricot trees were planted.
+In 1947, some of the land was cleared and four hundred apricot trees were planted.
 In the spring of 1983, flash flooding caused a great deal of damage in Bountiful, resulting in the decision to build a dam across the canyon to limit the flow of water during heavy rainstorms.
-The city requested the use of the soil from the future temple site, so construction crews removed over two hundred thousand cubic yards of soil, leaving the area an ideal spot on which the Latter-day Saint temple would later be built.
+The city requested the use of the soil from the future temple site, so construction crews removed over two hundred thousand cubic yards of soil, leaving the area on which the temple would later be built.

+Plans to build the temple were announced by the First Presidency on May 28, 1988.
+Preliminary plans were for a four-story structure of more than 104,000 square feet.
+Four years later, on May 2, 1992, church president Ezra Taft Benson presided at the groundbreaking ceremony.

-After considering numerous sites for the temple, the final decision was made on April 3, 1988, by church's First Presidency.
-Four years later, on May 2, 1992, the groundbreaking took place and on January 8, 1995, church president Howard W. Hunter dedicated the Bountiful Utah Temple.
+On January 8, 1995, church president Howard W. Hunter dedicated the temple.
 Two hundred thousand Latter-day Saints attended the dedicatory sessions, more than had ever previously attended a temple dedication.

+Several challenges were faced during construction, including the removal of over 200,000 cubic yards of soil to prepare the steep terrain for building.

-On May 22, 2016, lightning struck the top of the Bountiful Utah temple.
-The strike damaged the angel Moroni statue atop the temple, causing it to lose part of its head and back.
-The statue, made of fiberglass and covered in gold leaf, was replaced two weeks after it was hit.
+On May 22, 2016, lightning struck the top of the temple, damaging the angel Moroni statue, causing it to lose part of its head and back.
+The statue, made of fiberglass and covered in gold leaf, was replaced two weeks later.